 Background: A challenging, relevant, engaging and aligned curriculum should help prepare students for success in the classroom.
 While success in all subjects is important, we have identified several key markers in literacy and mathematics that are crucial for future success.
+District rates are reported for all indicators in this category.
+District rates are reported for all indicators in this category.

-Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Percentage of students passing Algebra I EOC 95% or Greater 90% to 95% 80% to 89% X Less than 80%
+Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Percentage of students scoring average or above on the end-of-year MSTAR universal screener spring administration in grade 7 90% or greater 80-89% X 80 % 70-79% Less than 70% Percentage of students in 7th Grade scoring a combined 5 or higher on the STAAR composition 70% or Greater 50% to 70% 35% to 50% Less than 35% Data not available at time of reporting Percentage of students passing Algebra I EOC - spring 2016 95% or Greater 90% to 95% X 94.6% 80% to 89% Less than 80%